durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_09_explore_m365_defender_portal.md

      ![Picture 1](../Images/L9-T2-S3.png)

-1. Select **Recommended actions** from the top of the page.
+1. Select **Recommended actions (1)** from the top of the page.
 Notice the information available in the table.
-Select the **first items** from the list and review the available information in the window that opens.
+Select the **first items (2)** from the list and review the available information in the window that opens.

      ![Picture 1](../Images/L9-T2-S4.png)